Syrian from Shuswap witnesses devastation in Lebanon - Salmon Arm Observer

 “I even sat with a civil engineer originally from Syria – he was trying to convince me there is no virus.
 I was trying to tell him, ‘hey man, it’s real, I’ve seen people, I’ve seen economic failures out of this, I don’t know why you’re trying to say this.’”

-Mustafa said part of the problem is access to true information in Lebanon is difficult.
+Mustafa said part of the problem stems from difficulties accessing true information in Lebanon.

-He admits he is very worried about contracting the virus, particularly on the plane home, although he is taking all precautions possible.
+He admitted he is very worried about contracting the virus, particularly on the plane home, although he is taking all precautions possible.

 A highlight of the trip, of course, has been his family.
 Asked if it was wonderful to see them after so long, Mustafa laughed quietly.